semantic-web-company/wic-tsv/data/README.md

 * train/dev_labels.txt file including the gold labels (T-True or F-False) line number corresponds to line number of example in train/dev_examples.txt

-NOTE: Test set does not include labels as they are kept secret, you can submit your results on CodaLab.
+NOTE: Test set does not include labels as they are kept secret, you can submit your results on CodaLab: https://competitions.codalab.org/competitions/23683 or contact the maintainers to get the scores of your predictions.